Our History

 However, evolving public concerns began to be raised about whether forest products companies were considering the impacts arising from their activities.
 A number of new terms entered the popular vocabulary – terms like biodiversity, habitat conservation, and ecosystem services.
 The prevailing management policy shifted from “sustained yield forestry,” which emphasized maintaining a constant flow of timber from the forest, to “sustainable forestry,” which sought to sustain all forest values, including non-timber values such as wildlife habitat and water quality.

 In the 1980s, the public and organized environmental interest groups had become increasingly concerned about the effect forest products companies, particularly the large industrialized forest-products companies in the U.S., were having on the environment.
 The forest products industry was realizing at the time that it had a credibility problem.
-It was viewed as part of the problem, rather than part of the solution.
+It was viewed as part of the problem rather than part of the solution.
 In response, the US forest products industry launched a series of initiatives in the early 1990s to improve transparency and sustainability.

 In October 1990, the American Forest Council, an education and outreach organization that supplemented the lobbying activities of the American Paper Institute (API) and the National Forest Products Association (NFPA), convened a “Future of Forestry Conference” to examine public concerns regarding management of private forests.
 A task force was formed to develop specific recommendations for improving forestry practices across the forest products industry.
 At the same time, API was crafting a set of environmental, health, and safety principles for pulp and paper manufacturing.
-These efforts eventually converged and on May 12, 1992, API adopted a set of 10 Forest Management Principles, drawing influence from global sustainability efforts such as the 1987 Bruntland Commison’s report on sustainable development (“Our Common Future”) and the 1992 Earth Summit Principles of Forest Management.
+These efforts eventually converged and on May 12, 1992, API adopted a set of 10 Forest Management Principles, drawing influence from global sustainability efforts such as the 1987 Bruntland Commission’s report on sustainable development (“Our Common Future”) and the 1992 Earth Summit Principles of Forest Management.
 The new API principles, and their required adoption by all API members, laid the foundation.

 NFPA also commissioned public opinion research in February 1992 to assess perceptions of the forest product industry’s forest management practices.
 The study revealed a significant perception gap between industry leaders and other influential groups, such as politicians, media, academia, and environmental organizations.
 While industry CEOs believed their weakness in public support stemmed from poor communications, other groups saw it as a behavioral issue that was undermining their credibility.